RohaanJohn/RohaanJohn/README.md

 Stay Green & Clean!

+## - EmotionAnalysisAPI
+Using Django, specifically Django REST Framework, I made an API which determines whether a person in an uploaded image is happy, sad or angry.
+The API can be used in other apps which need emotion analysis for their operation.

+The link to the website: https://emotionanalysisapi.up.railway.app/accounts/analyse

+## - EmailVerificationAPI
+Using Django, specifically Django REST Framework, I made an API which determines whether the email inputted by the user is valid or invalid.
+The API can be used in other apps which need email verification for their operation.

+The link to the website: https://emailverificationapi.up.railway.app/accounts/verify

 ## - AlphaTrip
 AlphaTrip is a travel website made using Django.
 This dynamic website is deployed using Heroku.